 When do task forces and committees meet?

 The first meetings that new task force/committee members attend are usually held at the ICMA Annual Conference each fall.
-Due to COVID-19, this year these initial meetings will not be connected to the Annual Conference.
+Due to COVID-19, this year these initial meetings will not be connected to the conference.
 They will be held virtually at another point in time.
-In addition to these meetings, Some committees, task forces and advisory boards have other virtual meetings during the course of the year.
+In addition to these meetings, some committees and task forces have other virtual meetings during the course of the year.

 Will I be responsible for my own expenses when attending a meeting?